yuejoo/demo/docs/PlanningLogic.md

 ## Updated
 The initial idea will only work in the assumption that the input days are in the consecutive raw days.
 (Factory working on consective days.)
 However if the factory is not working on the consecutive days.
 (1 3 6 8 9).
-We will only plan the produce with wrong number which assumes that all days are consecutive. https://github.com/yuejoo/demo/commit/67588f0265ceda8993ebdff187a6a066b439f513
+We will plan the produce with wrong number which assumes that all days are consecutive. https://github.com/yuejoo/demo/commit/67588f0265ceda8993ebdff187a6a066b439f513

 The remaining uncertain question is that:**how do we define the pre-build days if the day is not in the input file?**